Franklin–Nashville campaign: Battle of Franklin (November 30)

-Loring's division launched two attacks against the Union brigade of Col. Israel N. Stiles and both were repulsed with heavy losses.
+Loring's division launched two attacks against the Union brigade of Colonel Israel N. Stiles and both were repulsed with heavy losses.
 Artillery firing canister rounds directly down the railroad cut prevented any attempt to flank the Union position.
 Brig.
 Gen. John Adams attempted to rally his brigade by galloping his horse directly onto the earthworks, but he and his horse were both shot and killed.
 The brigade of Brig.
 Gen. Winfield S. Featherston began falling back under heavy fire when its division commander, Maj.
 Gen. William W. Loring, confronted them, shouting, "Great God!
 Do I command cowards?"
 He attempted to inspire his men by sitting on his horse in full view of the Federal lines for over a minute and amazingly emerged unharmed, but the brigade made no further progress.
 Walthall's division struck Casement's and Reilly's brigades in multiple waves of brigade assaults—probably as many as six distinct attacks.
 All of these assaults were turned back with heavy losses.

 Maj.
 Gen. William B. Bate's division attacked on the Union right flank.
 His left flank was not being protected as he expected by Chalmers's cavalry division, and they received enfilade fire.
 To protect the flank, Bate ordered the Florida Brigade to move from its reserve position to his left flank.
 This not only delayed the advance, but provided only a single line to attack the Union fortifications, leaving no reserve.
 Chalmers's troopers had actually engaged the Federal right by this time, fighting dismounted, but Bate was unaware of it because the two forces were separated by rolling ground and orchards.
 Neither Bate nor Chalmers made any progress and they withdrew.
 Hood was still convinced that he could pierce the Federal line.
-At about 7 p.m., he deployed the only division of Stephen D. Lee's corps that had arrived, commanded by Maj.
+At about 7:00 p.m., he deployed the only division of Stephen D. Lee's corps that had arrived, commanded by Maj.
 Gen. Edward "Allegheny" Johnson, to assist Cheatham's effort.
 They were repulsed after a single assault with heavy losses.